Duke Blue Devils women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played a shortened non-conference schedule in the spring and played a reduced ACC schedule.
 They finished in fifth place in the ACC with a 4–2–2 record.
 They reached the Quarterfinals of the NCAA Tournament, posting their best result in that tournament since 2017.
 2021 saw a return to a more normal schedule where the team finished 16–4–1 and 7–2–1 in ACC play to finish in third place.
 They again reached the Quarterfinals of the NCAA Tournament.
 In 2022, the Blue Devils finished 15–5–3 overall and 6–2–2 in ACC play to finish in a tie for fourth place.
 They extended their streak of NCAA Tournament Quarterfinal appearances to three, but were again stopped at that stage.
 2023 did not end well for the Blue Devils as they finished 6–7–3 overall and 2–5–3 in ACC play.
 Their six total wins were the lowest in program history at the time, and their two total conference wins were the lowest since the 2002 season.
 It was the first season in seven years they did not qualify for the ACC tournament and it ended an eight-year streak of qualifying for the NCAA tournament.
 Head coach Robbie Church had considered retirement prior to the 2023 season, but did not want to end on a low note.
 He returned for 2024, and the Blue Devils had a resurgent season.
 They were ranked first in the nation for an extended period and won their fourth ACC regular season title.
 They finished 9–0–1 in ACC play.
 However, they fell twice in the postseason to rivals North Carolina.
 Once in the semifinals of the ACC tournament, and once in the College Cup Semifinals.
 They finished 18–3–1 overall.
+Kieran Hall was selected as Duke's new coach prior to the 2025 season.
+Hall's first season was a success, as he led the team to a 17–5–1 overall record and a 7–3–0 ACC record.
+The team qualified for a second straight NCAA Semifinal, falling 1–0 to Stanford.